gabbieHoyer/VLS_auto_trimmer/README.md

 - Train/infer the **face/person detection** model and apply blurring.
 - Use the **interactive UI** for combined trimming & blurring.

+## Data Usage

+Details on the datasets used in this codebase—frame classification images, face detection annotations, and anonymized trimmed videos—are documented in [data/README.md](data/README.md).

 ## Future Work

 - **Performance Optimization**: Speed up frame and video processing for large datasets.